 Educational Resources

-A resource package is available which includes in-depth looks at the music and art of “The Spirit Horse Returns”.
-It was developed by art and music educational specialists to align with the curriculum, and is suitable for use by non-specialist teachers.
+A curriculum-aligned resource package developed by art and music educational specialists is available, and is suitable for use by non-specialist teachers.

-Lesson plans and content appropriate for Grades K-12 include:
+Lesson plans and content for Grades K-12 include:

 • Instruments of the orchestra, musical forms and expression